 On the Cross, Jesus says, “Behold, your mother” (John 19:27).
 Jesus gives us His very Mother to be our Mother.
 And her greatest desire is to bring us to her Son.
 We need not fear that attention to her, love for her, will divert us from Christ.
 It’s just the opposite.
 The more we love her, the greater will be our love for her Son.

 In Scripture, old age is esteemed as a sign of divine favor.
-Abraham and Sarah, Moses, Zechariah and Elizabeth, Simeon and Anna, Nicodemus—the pages of Scripture are filled with holy, aged people as essential parts of God’s plan.
+Abraham and Sarah, Moses, Zechariah and Elizabeth, Simeon and Anna, Nicodemus—the pages of Scripture are filled with holy, aged people who are essential parts of God’s plan.

 The human spirit, if it is constantly turned toward eternity, remains ever young.